‘A Game Changer’: The Masked Singer Season 5 comes to FOX Wednesday, here’s what you can expect

 Season 5 of The Masked Singer premieres on FOX Wednesday, March 10 at 7 p.m.

-Follow along locally on FOX 2s Twitter as the web team will be live-tweeting during the show.
+Follow along locally on FOX 2s Twitter as the web team will be live-tweeting during the show (use #MS5STL).

 Also, tune in to FOX 2s Facebook page after the show airs every week for a special live talkback and recap of the episode.